The Sustainability Studies degree option prepares students to pursue careers in sustainable living.

 Introduces acting fundamentals, which include improvisational techniques, actor relationships to the audience, voice and diction work, script analysis, and character development.
 Exercises to increase self-confidence and to enhance communication skills are stressed.
 There will be opportunities to prepare and rehearse scenework in preparation for furthering performance skills.

-The choices we make in our every day eating habits, whether we choose to eat fast food, or healthy meals, has an impact on the sustainability of our environment.
-Choosing to eat locally grown, organic produce can help to preserve our soil, water and biodiveristy resources while reducing our dependence on fossil fuels.
+The choices we make in our everyday eating habits, whether we choose to eat fast food, or healthy meals, has an impact on the sustainability of our environment.
+Choosing to eat locally grown, organic produce can help to preserve our soil, water and biodiversity resources while reducing our dependence on fossil fuels.
 This course will examine the history of agriculture, how contemporary food culture is defined, and current agricultural practices, including the use of fertilizers and pesticides.
 Scientific analysis of soil and water will be included.
 Students will explore a variety of farming practices while working in community-based field labs at a local farm and at the HCC organic garden.

 This course will cover the fundamentals of system- level ecological interactions, such as populationecology and stability, as applied to sustainable agricultural systems.
 In addition, we will explore ways to make the transition to a more sustainable lifestyle through participation in a local food system.
 Topics covered will include GMO's, species interactions in agricultural systems and landscape diversity.
 The laboratory will include composting, worm castings, green manures and cover crops.